 Glue Stick Cap Protection Instincts Are Hard to Break

-The inspiration for this post comes from helping the children’s church ministry.
+The inspiration for this post about glue sticks in early intervention comes from helping the children’s church ministry.
 I noticed a bucket of glue sticks that were passed around to the children–including caps!
 My first instinct was shock and horror.
 It took me a second to realize that obviously these 5-12 year olds were old enough to be trusted with the caps to the glue sticks.
 My instinct to keep the caps away comes from my toddler classroom days where they were not only a choking hazards, but also a hidden teaching opportunity.

 Using glue sticks make it possible for a toddler to do some sort of art activity without making an incredible mess.
 I love giving a toddler scraps of colorful paper and a glue stick and see what happens.